diogonicoleti/elb-instance-manager/README.md

 ```

 :warning: The user used to run the commands **must have** permission to create all the resources in the AWS account.

+:warning: In the first apply Terraform doesn't set the Target group deregistration correctly due to this bug https://github.com/hashicorp/terraform-provider-aws/issues/17309.
+To solve it, you can re-apply the infrastructure using the `make deploy-infra` command again.

 ### Complete deploy